Captain Hurricane

 Captain Hurricane is a 1935 American drama film about the life of fishermen in Cape Cod.

 Plot

-Sailor Zenas Brewster (James Barton) is notorious for his bad temper, earning him the nickname of "Captain Hurricane".
-He falls in love with Abbie Howland (Helen Westley), but she is turned off by his temperament.
+Sailor Zenas Brewster is notorious for his bad temper, earning him the nickname of "Captain Hurricane".
+He falls in love with Abbie Howland, but she is turned off by his temperament.
 After attempting to retire early, Brewster is forced once again to go to sea by a bad business venture.
 He winds up a hero when he saves his crew from a deadly shipboard fire.